Naderschah/64MP_DSLR_controller/NewDataAquisition/README.md

     - Sources metadata from file
     - Has command line options for fraction of grid to observe - TODO: How are these most easily defined?

-- CheckFocus TODO: Check if the last two points should be the other way around
+- CheckFocus
     - Pre Imaging to allow centering of subject
     - Prints current gridbounds and mm conversion
-    - Aligns camera to x=y=0 and max position of z to allow checking of focus point in height
+    - Aligns camera to zero point of grid and closest to camera, and zero point and furthest from camera
-    - Aligns camera to x=y=z=0 to again check focus point
+    - TODO: Should I just use a monitor for this again?
+Moving back and forth is kinda annoying, but a monitor jsut for this is also kinda annoying

 - Pinout.json
     - Contains the pinout for endstops stepper motors etc.